Nukme/InspectEquip/README.md

 - Update item level system
     - Revise the formula to calculate average-item-level to make it the same as the one shown in character panel.
         - Fixes for off-piece artifact item level.
-        - Fixes for dual-wielding two-haned weapons.
+        - Fixes for dual-wielding two-handed weapons.
     - Use API `GetDetailedItemLevelInfo()` to retrieve item level info instead of functions provided by `LibItemUpgradeInfo-1.0`
 - Update item categories system
     - Add `Legendary` category